Choosing the Security System That's Right For You

 Our mission today is to compare DIY systems with the traditional alarm companies.

-They are inexpensive, relatively easy to use, and can be installed anywhere there is good internet service.
+DIY security systems are inexpensive, relatively easy to use, and can be installed anywhere there is good internet service.
 Most of the significant difference comes in the form of the quality of monitoring.
 DIY alarm systems are tempting; you can install one for $400 to $600 and pay a monthly fee for monitoring or you could opt out of monitoring and monitor it yourself.

 Monitoring the system ranges from $25-$55 dollars depending on the monitoring services provided and uses your Wi-Fi for access.
 Almost all DIY systems work on Wi-Fi via the internet.
 Big companies host the servers and if they go down, as they have done from time to time, your system goes down, too.
 Units have a backup battery, but it does not compensate for the lack of an internet connection.
 The system is only as reliable as your internet.